Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-samhithdara/README.md

 # WordCount-Using-MapReduce-Hadoop

 This repository is designed to test MapReduce jobs using a simple word count dataset.
-According to the assignement we need to complete the map, reduce and controller files of java so that when we use these file in hadoop they will perform those actions and provide us with count of each word in the text we give in the input text file which is database in real world scenerio.

-I have added my experience below the each section how i have gone through.

 ## Objectives